freedombox/FreedomBox/ugly_hacks/santiago/README.rst

 service from B, B replies with the service's location, and A uses that location for the service.

 #.
-A sends a signed (and encrypted?) message to B's Santiago, requesting
+A requests service information from B with a signed and encrypted message in
-   information, in the form of:
+   the form of:

    - Will *X* do *Y* for me?
    - Optional: Reply to my Santiago at *Z*.

 #.
 If B does not recognize A or does not trust A, it stays silent.

 #.
-If B recognizes and trusts A, it replies with a signed (and encrypted?)
+If B recognizes and trusts A, it replies with a signed and encrypted message
-   message to A's Santiago, giving the location of A's usable service.
+   to A's Santiago, giving the location of A's usable service.
 If B will not (cannot or won't) provide A the service, B replies with a rejection.
 This message is in the form of:

    - *X* will (not) do *Y* for *Z*.